Fast Facts About Michigan Small Business

 How Much Michigan Commercial Liability Insurance Should You Carry?

 Each situation is unique, but as a general guideline, the type of Michigan business you operate or products you manufacture should determine how much Michigan commercial general liability insurance you need.
 A good rule of thumb for most small businesses is between $500,000 and $1 million.
 However, if yours is a high-risk business such as the building trades or has a high volume of interaction with the public such as a restaurant or retail business, you should consider increasing your coverage.
 Note that if you operate out of your home, your homeowner’s or renter’s insurance has limited coverage for business liability and loss.

 How Are Premium Costs Assessed?

 Michigan commercial liability insurance premiums are based on a number of factors including the types of service or products you provide, the number of people you employ, how long you’ve been in business, and your claims history.
 Coverage is typically capped at a specific dollar amount for your policy period.

 Other Insurance to Consider for Your Michigan Small Business

-Michigan requires that all drivers carry minimum automobile insurance.
+- Michigan requires that all drivers carry minimum automobile insurance.
 If you use your car or truck for business, it is recommended that you purchase a commercial vehicle policy.